 Searcy is blessed to have many cultural opportunities for our citizens.
-Our local Universities host world renowed entertainers that locals, as well
+Our local Universities host world renowned entertainers that locals, as well

 The Think ART Project has turned a downtown alleyway into a creative destination.
-You can walk the alley anytime, however one Saturday night a month the Art Alley comes to life with local artist, musicians, and food vendors.
-Make plans to come out to watch artists paint live, eat, listen and hang out with friends and family.
+You can walk the alley anytime, however one Saturday night a month the Art Alley comes to life with local artists, musicians, and food vendors.
+Make plans to come out to watch artists paint live, eat, listen, and hang out with friends and family.
 To register to paint click here.

 CENTER ON THE SQUARE